Quicr/quicr-protocol-spec/moq-arch.md

 Interactive realtime applications, such as web conferencing systems, require ultra low latency.
 Such applications create their own application-specific delivery network over which latency requirements can be met.
 Realtime transport protocols such as RTP provide the basic elements needed for realtime communication, both contribution and distribution, while leaving aspects such as resiliency and congestion control to be provided by each application.

 On the other hand, media streaming applications are much more tolerant to latency and require highly scalable media distribution.
-Such applications leverage existing CDN networks, used for optimizing web delivery, to distribute media in commone video streaming applications.
+Such applications leverage existing CDN networks, used for optimizing web delivery, to distribute media in common video streaming applications.

-Recently new usecases have emerged requiring higher scalability of delivery for interactive realtime applications and much lower latency for streaming applications and a combination thereoff.
-On one side are usecases such as normal web confernces wanting to distribute out to millions of viewers and allow any of thoses viewers to instanlty move to being a presenter.
-On the other side are usescase such as steaming a soccer game to millions of people including people in the stadium watching the game live.
-Viewers watching an e-sports event want to be able to comment with low latency between the live play to ensure the interactivity aspects [by having low latecny between what diffirent viewers are seeing].
-All of these uses cases push towards latencies that are in the order of 100ms over the naturual latency the network causes.
+Recently new use cases have emerged requiring higher scalability of delivery for interactive realtime applications and much lower latency for streaming applications and a combination thereof.
+On one side are use cases such as normal web conferences wanting to distribute out to millions of viewers and allow any of those viewers to instantly move to being a presenter.
+On the other side are uses case such as steaming a soccer game to millions of people including people in the stadium watching the game live.
+Viewers watching an e-sports event want to be able to comment with low latency between the live play to ensure the interactivity aspects [by having low latency between what different viewers are seeing].
+All of these uses cases push towards latencies that are in the order of 100ms over the natural latency the network causes.

-This document outlines a unified architetcure for data delivery that enables a wide range of realtime applications with different resiliency and latency needs.
+This document outlines a unified architecture for data delivery that enables a wide range of realtime applications with different resiliency and latency needs.
 The architecture defines and uses QuicR, a delivery protocol that is based on a publish/subscribe metaphor where client endpoints publish and subscribe to named objects that is sent to, and received from, relays that forms an overlay delivery network similar to what CDN provides today.
 QuicR is pronounced something close to “quicker” but with more of a pirate "arrrr" at the end.

-The subscribe messages allow subscription to a name that includes a wildcard to match multiple published names, so a single subcribe can allow a client to receive publishes for a wide class of named objects.
+The subscribe messages allow subscription to a name that includes a wildcard to match multiple published names, so a single subscribe can allow a client to receive publishes for a wide class of named objects.

-A typical usecase is an interactive communication application, e.g. video conferencing, where each endpoint in the conference subscribes to the media from the participants in the conference and at the same time publishes its own media.
-The cloud device that receives the subscriptions and distributes media is called a Relay and is similar to an application-independent SFU in the audio/video conferncing uses cases and simular to a CDN cache node in traditional streaming.
+A typical use case is an interactive communication application, e.g. video conferencing, where each endpoint in the conference subscribes to the media from the participants in the conference and at the same time publishes its own media.
+The cloud device that receives the subscriptions and distributes media is called a Relay and is similar to an application-independent SFU in the audio/video conferencing uses cases and simular to a CDN cache node in traditional streaming.

 The Relays are arranged in a logical tree where for a given application, there is an origin Relay at root of the tree that controls the namespace.
-Publishe messages are sent towards the root of the tree and down the path of an subscribers to that named data.
+Publish messages are sent towards the root of the tree and down the path of an subscribers to that named data.

-The QuicR protocol takes care of transmitting named objects from the Publisher to the Relay and from the Relay to all the subscribers of the named dobject.
+The QuicR protocol takes care of transmitting named objects from the Publisher to the Relay and from the Relay to all the subscribers of the named object.
 It provides transport services selected and tuned based on application requirements (with the support of underlying transport, where necessary) such as detecting available bandwidth, fragmentation and reassembly, resiliency, congestion control and prioritization of data delivery based on data lifetime and importance of data.
-It is designed to be NAT and firewall traversal friendly and can be upfronted  with load balancers.
+It is designed to be NAT and firewall traversal friendly and can be fronted  with load balancers.
 Objects are named such that it is unique for the relay/delivery network and scoped to an application.
 Subscriptions can include a form of wildcarding to the named object.

 The design supports sending media and other named objects between a set of participants in a game or video call with under a hundred milliseconds of latency and meets the needs of web conferencing systems.
 The design can also be used for large scale streaming to millions of participants with latency ranging from a few seconds to under a few hundred milliseconds based on applications needs.
 It can also be used as low latency publish/subscribe system for real time systems such as messaging, gaming, and IoT.